15 people, mostly seniors, killed in highway crash in Canada, official says

 Kim Armstrong, the administrator of the Dauphin senior center, said the bus left from there Thursday morning.

-She said the senior community is extremely tight knit in the city of around 8,600 people and the center is sometimes like a second home.
+The senior community is extremely tight knit in the city of around 8,600 people and the center is sometimes like a second home, she said.

 “It’s huge to lose so many individuals of our community and of course it is shocking.
 We just pray for those that are surviving,” she said.